Dready-T/Dready-T/README.md

 this is just a placeholder file

-- 📫 How to reach me ...
+- 📫 How to reach me: Leave a comment in my blog at http://blog.baxterworks.de

 <!---
 T-Jah Tom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.